AstolfoOS/iso/README.md

 run_archiso -u -i out/astolfos-yyyy-mm-dd-x86_64.iso
 ```

+## ISO Login

+As soon as the ISO boots up and attemps to load, the user `astolfos` will be created with password `astolfos`.
+You still can use `root` to login.

 ## License

 Everything in this repo is licensed under the GPL3 (or any later version)